U.S. to expand abortion 'gag rule,' won't fund certain groups: Pompeo

 “We will refuse to provide assistance to foreign NGOs that give financial support to other foreign groups in the global abortion industry,” Pompeo told reporters.

+A bipartisan group of lawmakers introduced legislation in February to permanently repeal the policy.

+But anti-abortion groups applauded the announcement.
+“Taxpayer dollars should not fund abortion here or abroad, and respecting the inherent dignity of the unborn person goes hand in glove with our country’s foreign assistance and humanitarian work,” March for Life’s president, Jeanne Mancini, said in a statement.

-Reporting by Lesley Wroughton; Writing by Makini Brice; Editing by Susan Heavey and Jeffrey Benkoe
+Reporting by Lesley Wroughton and Makini Brice; Editing by Susan Heavey, Jeffrey Benkoe and Bill Berkrot